llc formation for non-residents

 Benefits of LLC Formation

 Lastly, owning an LLC can make it easier for non-residents to open a U.S. bank account, lease property, and conduct other business activities in the United States.
-Non-residents may need to obtain an Employer Identification Number (EIN) from the IRS in order to open a U.S. bank account for their LLC.
+Non-residents may need to obtain an Employer Identification Number (EIN) from the IRS to open a U.S. bank account for their LLC.

 For a more detailed analysis on the cost of forming an LLC as a non-resident, visit our guide on the cost of llc for non-resident.